eProsima/Fast-DDS/UPGRADING.md

 | DynamicPubSubType::getKey(const void* const, `InstanceHand`*, bool) | DynamicPubSubType::compute_key(const void* const, `InstanceHand`&, bool) |
 | DynamicPubSubType::getSerializedSizeProvider(const void* const, `DataRepresentationId_t`) | DynamicPubSubType::calculate_serialized_size(const void* const, `DataRepresentationId_t`) |

 ## Struct, Enum, Variable

+The following list shows the changes of the struct, enums and variables that have been modified.

 * Extend `SubscriptionBuiltinTopicData` with additional fields to mimic those of `ReaderProxyData`.
 * Extend `PublicationBuiltinTopicData` with additional fields to mimic those of `WriterProxyData`.